Skip to content

 Skills from both the template and the harness-config are merged at provisioning time, so you can define common skills in the harness-config and role-specific skills in individual templates.

-Local templates are automatically synchronized to the Hub during server startup.
+Local templates are automatically bootstrapped into the Hub during server startup.
 This ensures all defined templates are consistently available across distributed brokers without manual intervention.